According to Allergy UK, a whopping 44% of British adults now suffer from at least one allergy.

 Step 2.
 Check and calculate your room size

 A lot of people who invest in an air purifier end up choosing a machine that is too small for their living or working space.
-You need to make sure that it is powerful enough to efficiently clean the air and ultimately make a real difference in the quality of your life.
+You need to make sure that it is powerful enough to efficiently clean the air in the room and ultimately make a real difference in the quality of your life.

 Step 3.
 Decide on the maintenance cost of an air purifier